-A storyboard artist can typically turn around a storyboard for a 60 – 90 second film within a few days.
+While every video production agency and their team is unique, an experienced storyboard artist can typically turn around a storyboard for a 60 – 90 second film within a few days.
 It is often a good idea to work up a storyboard for an art-department led approach to ensure the aesthetic is on point.

 A shot list is particularly helpful for bigger productions with multiple settings and serves as a detailed checklist while on location.
 They are typically broken down into several sections - the description of shot, interior / exterior, type shot, camera move and angle, subject and script reference.